-Type II Diabetes Mellitus is a disease of miscellaneous causes marked by hyperglycemia, due to flaws in the action or secretion of insulin, or both.1 The sufferers of diabetes mellitus on our planet as estimated in 2017 were 451 million (age 18-99 years).
-These figures were expected to increase to 693 million by 2045.2 Diabetes type II causes destruction, loss of function and failure of different organs, especially blood vessels, heart, nerves and kidneys.3
+Type II Diabetes Mellitus is a disease of miscellaneous causes marked by hyperglycemia, due to flaws in the action or secretion of insulin, or both.
+The sufferers of diabetes mellitus on our planet as estimated in 2017 were 451 million (age 18-99 years).
+These figures were expected to increase to 693 million by 2045.
+Diabetes type II causes destruction, loss of function and failure of different organs, especially blood vessels, heart, nerves and kidneys.
+The second results of the